TokisanGames/Terrain3D/doc/docs/import_export.md

 * R16 Height map aka RAW.
 See below.

 ### Height map
 * Only `exr` or `r16/raw` are recommended for heightmaps.
 Godot PNG only supports 8-bit per channel, so don't use it for heightmaps.
 It is fine for external editing of the color map which is RGBA.
-See [Terrain3DStorage](../api/class_terrain3dstorage.rst) for details on internal storage.
+See [Terrain3DData](../api/class_terrain3ddata.rst) for details on data storage.
 * R16: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, etc. The extension should be `r16` or `raw`.
 Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere (such as in the name).
 * `Photoshop Raw` is not R16.
 Use [exr](https://www.exr-io.com/) for photoshop.
 * [Zylann's HTerrain](https://github.com/Zylann/godot_heightmap_plugin/) stores height data in a `res` file which we can import directly.
 No need to export it, but his tool also exports `exr` and `r16`.